Gahusz/Tic-Tac-Toe/README.md

-# kolko_krzyzyk_konsolowe
-My first python pycharm project

-My first game in python - Tic Tac Toe 3x3 in console written in pycharm IDE
+This project is a Python-based implementation of the classic Tic Tac Toe game, designed to be played in the console.
+It serves as a foundational exercise in programming and was developed as part of the final project for the CS50P course.